2 min read

-Google Expands Its Virtual Try-On Tool: You Can Now Try On Shoes with AI
+Google's Virtual Try-On Tool: You Can Now Try On Shoes with AI

 Google is taking online shopping to the next level.
 The company has expanded its virtual try-on shopping tool, now allowing users to see how shoes look on them using AI — a move that pushes the boundaries of how people shop online.